-Three moats surround this densely forested plot of land, which is shaped peculiarly like a key hole.
-Emperor Nintoku's tomb is the third largest tomb in the world, surpassed only by the Pyramid of Khufu in Egypy and the Mausoleum of the First Qin Emperor in China.
+Three moats surround this densely forested plot of land, which is shaped like a keyhole.
+This is the site of Emperor Nintoku's tomb—the third-largest tomb in the world, surpassed only by the Pyramid of Khufu in Egypt and the Mausoleum of the First Qin Emperor in China.

 The tomb is accessible by train.

-The inner grounds of the tomb are currently off limit.
+The inner grounds of the tomb are currently off-limits.
 To view the tomb from above, head to the 21st-floor observatory in the Sakai City Hall complex.
-From Namba Station, take the express train on the Nankai-Koya Line (located in Nankai Namba Station .
-Get off at Sakaihigashi Station.
-Walk towards the tallest building in the vicinity (Sakai City Hall) and go to the 21st floor.
+From Namba Station, take the express train on the Nankai-Koya Line.
+Get off at Sakai-Higashi Station.
+Walk toward Sakai City Hall—it's the tallest building in the vicinity—and go to the 21st floor.

-From ground level, the mausoleum grounds simply appear as a wall of forest.
-It's only when you catch the view from above that the sprawling, intricately designed beauty of the grounds becomes fully apparent.
+From ground level, the mausoleum grounds appear as a wall of forest.
+It's only when you catch the sight from above that the intricately designed grounds become fully apparent.

-After viewing the tomb from the 21st floor observatory, walk to adjacent Daisen Park.
-Explore the traditional garden and tea house, and take a look inside the Sakai City Museum.
-The entire trip takes approximately two to three hours.
+After viewing the tomb from above, walk to nearby Daisen Park.
+Explore the traditional garden and teahouse , and take a look inside the Sakai City Museum.
+The entire trip should take around two to three hours.